jquintanilla4/canva_banana/README.md

 - Codenames stay consistent within a session but reset on page refresh
 - Click the icon again to reveal the real model names
 - Metadata overlays still show original model names for reference after testing

+**Open-source alias mode**: Option/Alt + click the spy icon to swap select model names for neutral aliases instead of codenames.